-- Late blight is a potentially devastating disease of tomato and potato, infecting leaves, stems and fruits of tomato plants.
+- Late blight is a potentially devastating disease of tomato and potato, infecting leaves, stems, tomato fruit, and potato tubers.

 - The disease spreads quickly in fields and can result in total crop failure if untreated.

 - Late blight does not occur every year in Minnesota.